 - 1. Read the last part of this story and come up with a sketch.
-Consider the major events such as reading of the results and the school choir meeting the DEO and the Headmaster, Steven's journey home with a bodaboda cyclist. - 2.
+Consider the major events such as reading of the results and the school choir meeting the District Education Officer and the Head teacher, Steven's journey home with a bodaboda cyclist. - 2.
 Choose a role in the sketch and create the words for the character. - 3.
 Rehearse your sketch and act it out before an audience. - 4.
 Allow the audience to correct you so that you can improve.